On factorization and vector bundles of conformal blocks from vertex algebras: Finite-dimensionality of coinvariants

 \section{Finite-dimensionality of coinvariants}

 Using coinvariants by the action of Zhu's Lie algebra (\S\ref{sec:CoinvariantsHistory}), Abe and Nagatomo show that spaces of coinvariants at smooth pointed curves of arbitrary genus are finite-dimensional \cite{an1}.
-To be well-defined, Zhu's Lie algebra requires that the vertex algebra is quasi-primary generated.
-The chiral Lie algebra provides a generalization of Zhu's Lie algebra beyond this constraint.

 We show here that the result of \cite{an1} extends to coinvariants by the action of the chiral Lie algebra.
 Moreover, we further extend the result in \cite{an1} by allowing the following twist of the chiral Lie algebra: given a smooth $n$-pointed curve $(C, P_\bullet)$, and an effective divisor $D=\sum_{i=1}^m n_i Q_i$ on~$C$ not supported at $P_{\bullet}$, consider